Which Membership Level Should You Choose?

 - Additional perks (vet line, airport lounges, etc.)

-Critical to understand: Both Basic and Standard charge a per-sit booking fee for every confirmed sit.
-Only Premium has no booking fees.
+Critical to understand: Both the Basic and Standard tiers charge a booking fee for every confirmed sit.
+Only the Premium tier has no booking fees.

 Basic: The Bare Minimum